 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)

-If you want to learn the Japanese language discover our new online courses by clicking the button below ↓
+If you want to learn the Japanese language discover our One-Month Free Crash Course by clicking the button below ↓